reenphygeorge/7DaysofAlgo/Challenge 4/Thushar-Thomas.md

 # Explanation
 In this program, user can enter an array with elements upto 20 elements.
 <p> <br/>Then the array is sorted using Merge sort method.
-         Merge sort uses divide and conquer method.
+    <br/>Merge sort uses divide and conquer method.
 The array is divided into half again and the half is again halved, till it form an array with 1 element.
-   <br/>* The last array is compared with it's other half and both the arrays are stored and then merged.
+   <br/>The last array is compared with it's other half and both the arrays are stored and then merged.

 <br/>Thank you